 Mattis swipes at Trump, warns of ‘storm clouds gathering’ amid fractured alliances

-Former Defense Secretary Jim Mattis took several implicit swipes at President Trump’s leadership in a newly published op-ed Wednesday, warning about the fallout from fractured alliances and increasing divisiveness under the current administration.
+Former Defense Secretary Jim Mattis took several implicit swipes at President Trump’s leadership in an op-ed published Wednesday, warning about the fallout from fractured alliances and increasing divisiveness under the current administration.

 Mattis’ comments were included in a lengthy essay adapted from a forthcoming book and published in The Wall Street Journal.
-They amount to some of the most extensive remarks from him about his time in the Trump administration since he quietly resigned in January.
+They amount to the most extensive remarks from him about his time in the Trump administration since he quietly resigned in January.

 MATTIS TO RETIRE AT THE END OF FEBRUARY, TRUMP SAYS